6 personalization trends to watch for

 As the challenge of personalization becomes more complex, requiring more data and moving parts to work together, marketers will gravitate toward solutions that can integrate all capabilities needed for experience optimization into a single platform.
 This means digital retailers and media publishers will seek to maximize their marketing technology budget, vying for an all-in-one solution that can deliver on all of their marketing needs, forgoing point solutions.

 While the technologies and consumer demands driving these trends have been around for a while, we expect the emphasis on experience optimization to rise – especially in eCommerce.
-Although some organizations can afford to develop these capabilities internally, most enterprises will opt to buy web personalization and conversion optimization solutions rather than building the technology from scratch.
-To move quickly, marketers will need to focus on control, ease of use, and comprehensiveness when selecting a personalization solution that can meet and exceed their goals.
+Although some organizations can afford to develop these capabilities internally, most enterprises will opt to buy web personalization and conversion rate optimization solutions rather than building the technology from scratch.
+To move quickly, marketers will need to focus on control, ease of use, and comprehensiveness when selecting an eCommerce personalization solution that can meet and exceed their goals.